gernest/resin-supervisor/docs/dependent-apps.md

 ### Design

-Resin Supervisor exposes a REST interface when the data-flow goes from the Resin Application to the Resin API (from now on, called **pull** dataflow) and a **Hook** mechanism when the data-flow goes from the Resin API to the Resin Application (from now on, called **push** dataflow).
+Resin Supervisor exposes a REST interface when the data-flow goes from the gateway application to the Resin API (from now on, called **pull** dataflow) and a **Hook** mechanism when the data-flow goes from the Resin API to the gateway application (from now on, called **push** dataflow).
 The term **Hook** is meant as a convention of HTTP requests made from the Resin Supervisor to the gateway application

 ### Hook